huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Toys "R" Us
 - [ ] Babies "R" Us

-#### "After The Final Rose" is the aftershow for what reality competition?
+#### "After The Final Rose" is the after show for what reality competition?

 - [ ] Survivor
 - [ ] Road Rules